mhjacks/ramendr-analysis/ramen-api-no-ocm/RAMEN-NO-OCM-README.md

 namespace X in the hub cluster.

-The OTS must watch for changes in the specs of ManagedClusterView CRs in the managed cluster namespace on the hub and then query the required resources on the maanged clusters and update the ManagedClusterView CR status.
+The OTS must watch for changes in the specs of ManagedClusterView CRs in the managed cluster namespace on the hub and then query the required resources on the managed clusters and update the ManagedClusterView CR status.

 Ramen gets the status of the following resources types via ManagedClusterView CRs and the OTS must support these.
 - VolumeReplicationGroup